JohnEspenhahn/Blog/src/assets/markdown/rpc/RPC.md

 ### Step 0.3 - Communicating Client / Server
 First we need a client that can communicate with a server.

 If you know anything about Javascript, your first instinct is probably to have an HTML endpoint on the server, and to make XMLHttpRequest calls from the client.
-Unfortunately this would make it near impossible for our server to execute remote calls.
-Instead we will use bi-directionally WebSockets, and specifically socket.io.
+Unfortunately this would make it near impossible for our server to initiate remote calls.
+Instead we will use bi-directionally WebSockets (under the assumption we are using a modern browser that supports WebSockets).

+WebSockets provide a socket implementation that at it's core sends byte blobs.
+This is the base layer of our network communication.
+On top of WebSockets we will use Socket.IO, which provides an object stream interface.
+This abstraction above a simple byte-based socket will make implementing RPC simpler.

+**Communication Stack**<br/>
+RMI (remote procedure calls)<br/>
+Socket.IO (object communication)<br/>
+WebSocket (socket)

-##### **tldr;** We will use socket.io to communicate between client and server because of its bidirectional nature
+##### **tldr;** We will use socket.io to communicate between client and server because of its bidirectional nature and its object stream interface

 ### Problem 1.1 - Specify a Remote Object
 In this design, we will have an "eternal" server with arbitrary clients that always start by connecting to this server.